Roads & Transportation

-Public Works begins Spring Clean-up, including street sweeping in mid-April.
+Public Works begins our annual Spring Clean-up, including street sweeping in mid to late April.
 Street sweeping is completed in the Downtown core, residential streets, bridges, and specific boulevards, medians and parking lots.

-With a focus on customer service and safe commuting networks, Spring Clean-up begins with bulk material collection on major bike lanes and primary roads and is followed by complete sweeping operations on all hard surfaced roads within the municipality.
+With a focus on customer service, the environment and safe commuting networks, Spring Clean-up begins with bulk material collection on major bike lanes and primary roads and is followed by complete sweeping operations on all hard surfaced roads within the municipality.

 Public Works is responsible for the maintenance of trees located on the Town-owned road right-of-way, between the curb and private property line.
 Each year the Town of Collingwood completes a tree pruning program that involves block pruning to prune trees on entire streets.
 Trees are pruned for the following reasons, all of which increase roadside safety and improve community image:

 - To encourage the health of a tree;